Keilub/calebmallen/content/posts/37 Fish.md

 tags: [weekly picture]
 ---

-## Lot's more animals should definitely not wear clothing.
+## Lots more animals should definitely not wear clothing.

 *written by Judi Barrett, drawn by Ron Barrett*